Justinfact/imc-ilms/README.md

   **Q: What if something goes wrong, and I have to run the script again?
 Will it break anything?**

   A: It was designed to support reruns, so you should not have any issues doing so.

-  **Q: What if I plan to use a different version/edition of MySQL?**

-  A: If you select "no" when asked whether to setup MySQL, no MySQL-related packages will be installed.
-Make sure you follow the respective official HPE MySQL 5.x Installation Guide for IMC.
+If you find any issues, please report them to me.